 I think you would highly relate to the story of Her as it is a portrayal of the connection between modern relationships and loneliness – the protagonist Theodore falls for Samantha who is basically the voice of his Artificial Intelligence system.
 Give this a shot!
 If you too can’t deal with the thought of “I am tired of feeling alone in my relationship” anymore, it will give you a boost to finally get up and do something to change this situation.

 Causes For Loneliness In A Relationship

-There may be a single cause or more than one at play.
+Why do I feel alone when I’m in a relationship?
+There may be several factors at play here, and you have to examine your unique circumstances to identify the root cause of this loneliness.
 Apart from incompatibility, one or both partners’ preoccupation with work is a factor that leads to loneliness in a relationship.
 Feeling lonely in a long-distance relationship is understandable.
-When partners are physically separated and face-to-face communication is absent, it’s only natural that they’re feeling alone in a relationship.
+When partners are physically separated and face-to-face communication is absent, it’s only natural that they may be left feeling alone in a relationship.

 Related Reading: Feeling Unwanted In A Relationship – How To Cope?